saeyslab/nichenetr/vignettes/seurat_steps.md

 Visualize the data to see to which condition cells belong.
-The metadata dataframe column that denotes the condition (steady-state or after LCMV infection) is here called ‘aggregate’.
+The metadata dataframe column that denotes the condition (steady-state or after LCMV infection) is here called ‘aggregate.’

 ``` r
 seuratObj@meta.data$aggregate %>% table()